shashkiranr/cyphlens_dart_sdk/README.md

 ## Quickstart

-For more information, see [Cyphlens Node.js SDK Quickstart](https://cyphlens.com/docs/sdk-reference.html#configuration).
+For more information, see [Cyphlens Dart SDK Quickstart](https://cyphlens.com/docs/sdk-reference.html#configuration).

 ## Usage
-For more information, see [Using the Cyphlens Node.js SDK](https://cyphlens.com/docs/sdk-reference.htm).
+For more information, see [Using the Cyphlens Dart SDK](https://cyphlens.com/docs/sdk-reference.htm).

 ## Tests